New homes in Barking & Dagenham

 Current asking prices and rental yields

 The current average value of properties in the London borough of Barking and Dagenham is £283,405.
 It has increased 4.50% in the last 12 months and 48.63% in the last five years.
-For a two-bedroom apartment, the average asking price is £237,542 and the average asking rent is £1,230pcm, which means the gross rental yield is currently 6.2%.
+For a two-bedroom flat, the average asking price is £237,542 and the average asking rent is £1,230pcm, which means the gross rental yield is currently 6.2%.

 This content is correct as of March 2017